aklefebvere/UtilizationMean/README.md

 ### Python 2.7.X

-Since Python 2.7 is a deprecated version of python, there is a few packages we would need to install first in order for the apple script to work properly.
-Run these commands in terminal to setup python for the apple script.
+Since Python 2.7 is a deprecated version of python, there is a few packages we would need to install first.
+Run these commands in terminal:

 ```
 pip install pandas